OpenSpace/OpenSpace-Docs/general/releases/changelogs/0.20.0/index.md

   - Commit: @TODO
   - Full changelog: @TODO

-Download version 0.20.0 for Windows and Mac on the OpenSpace website [installation page](@TODO).
+Download version 0.20.0 for Windows and Mac on the OpenSpace website [installation page](https://www.openspaceproject.com/version-0192)(@TODO: update link).
 Below are notes that highlight new content and bug fixes that will be relevant for OpenSpace users.

 ## Content